igd-hackathon/devopsbeasts/README.md

 #### Implementing Policy as Code to Prevent Infrastructure Vulnerabilities

+#### Problem

+* IT Industry facing compliance issue and vulnerabilities in Infrastructure
+* Industries are investing huge amount to improve security compliance but still they need to implement the process through automation.
+* Large Organizations having more than 100 cloud subscriptions find it difficult to security standards.
+* Many Industries are already started DevSecOps implementation on Application level(SAST, DAST, RASP) but not focusing on the Infrastructure/Cloud platform.
+* In Small Industry Infrastucture are developed by either Developer or DevOps member without any standardize way of implementing with security and compliance.
+* After finding the vulnerabilities /compliance they are re-building Infrastructure which may result in business impact.

+#### Solution

 * Implementing  DevSecOps for Infrastructure Security by Policy as Code
 * Building secure Infrastructure in proactive manner by automation way its more efficiency and fast